phuducnguyen/leetcode-marathon/README.md

 ## Introduction

-> Only when having mastered the basic data structures and algorithms can you solve complex problems easily.
+> Only when having mastered the basic data structures and algorithms can you solve complekx problems easily.

 This repository is divided into three parts: